 Bank of Ireland loans

-The Bank of Ireland offers a wide range of loans to fit in with your lifestyle.
-So, whether you need to borrow money for a renovation project, your studies, a car, or a big event, there’s a loan for you.
+The Bank of Ireland offers a range of loans to fit your needs.
+So, whether you need to finance a car, fund a home improvement, support your studies, or pay for a big event, there’s a loan for you.

 What type of loans do Bank of Ireland offer?